2023 Most Popular Liberal Arts & Humanities Associate Degree Schools in Kentucky

 The colleges and universities below are the most popular for liberal arts / sciences and humanities majors pursuing a associate degree.

-Our 2023 rankings named Bluegrass Community and Technical College the most popular school in Kentucky for liberal arts / sciences and humanities students working on their associate degree.
-Bluegrass Community and Technical College is a medium-sized public school located in the city of Lexington.
+Our analysis found Bluegrass Community and Technical College to be the most popular school for liberal arts / sciences and humanities students who want to pursue a associate degree in Kentucky.
+Bluegrass Community and Technical College is a medium-sized public school located in the large city of Lexington.

 About 63% of the students majoring in liberal arts / sciences and humanities at the school are women while 37% are male.